Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 These newer options feature different power consumption, availability, size, and clarity.
 They’re also safer, as CRT TVs include lead, which the EPA classifies as hazardous waste under the Resource Conservation and Recovery Act (RCRA.)
 For a cinematic experience, learn more about using a conference room TV vs a projector.

 CRTs and LCDs each have their benefits.
-However, many viewers believe that the advantages of an LCD TV’s display technology outweigh the CRT model’s advantage in cost.
-Check out the differences between a curved TV vs a flat 4K model.
+However, many viewers believe that the advantages of an LCD TV display technology outweigh the CRT model’s advantage in cost.
+Alternatively, if you want to compare newer technologies, you can check out the differences between LED vs LCD TVs or a curved TV and a flat 4K model.

 LCD TVs are thinner and can be mounted on the wall or set on a table.